Roof Vent Fan and Air-conditioners

 Vans are a large metal box and difficult to cool, especially with the miniscule amount of insulation used in the Galleria build.
 See our tips on cooling.

-UPDATE: There have been so many issues with the 12 volt ACs it appears Coachmen is now offering the Truma 120 volt units on new vans.
+UPDATE: There have been so many issues with the 12 volt ACs it appears Coachmen is now installing the Truma 120 volt units on new vans.

 UPDATE: Sounds like there are problems with Truma AC also.
 It can’t run on the generator since it draws more power than the generator can output.
-There isn’t a “soft-start” module available at the moment but Truma is testing one.
+Update: A “soft-start” module is now available.

 ========================================================